Fatal Injury Claims / Wrongful Death

 PIAB and Fatal Injury Claims

-Financial loss due to Accident
+Financial loss due to an accident

-• Pecuniary Loss – Difficult to Assess
+Pecuniary Loss – Difficult to Assess

 It is pecuniary loss which is the most difficult to calculate.
 Pecuniary loss includes, but is not limited to: